robinmetral/website/pages/notes/building-a-zero-js-visibility-toggle.md

 }
 ```

-[Here it is](/watching/)!
+Here it is _(2025: page removed)_!
 A simple, React-less, JS-less visibility toggle.

 CSS selectors are awesome!